 - 1% Cash Back on all other purchases

 There is a $0 annual fee and no foreign transaction fee.

 New Capital One SavorOne Cash Rewards Credit Card cardholders can earn a one-time $200 cash bonus after spending $500 on purchases within the first 3 months from account opening.

 Capital One Venture Rewards Credit Card

-Additionally, you get a fee credit for Global Entry or TSA PreCheck that helps take the bite out of the $95 annual fee.
+Additionally, you get up to a $100 fee credit for Global Entry or TSA PreCheck which helps take the bite out of the $95 annual fee.
 You can either redeem your miles for travel statement credits or future award travel.

 Enjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel, with the Capital One Venture Rewards Credit Card.